County/City recovery partnership opens Local Assistance Center and opens online registration for information

-Welcome to the County Clerk and Recorder Website Video
+Welcome to the County Clerk-Recorder, Registrar of Voters Website Video

 Click Here To Play ►

-The County Clerk and Recorder is an elective office with three divisions: The County Clerk, Recorder and Elections.
-(Registrar of Voters)
+The County Clerk-Recorder, Registrar of Voters is an elective office with three divisions: The County Clerk, Recorder and Elections (Registrar of Voters).